-we recognise that children who bully may be experiencing bullying themselves, or be subject to abuse or other circumstance causing them to express their anger in negative ways towards others;

-we recognise that children who bully are often unable to empathise with others and for this reason we do not insist that they say sorry unless it is clear that they feel genuine remorse for what they have done.
-Empty apologies are just as hurtful to the bullied child as the original behaviour.

-we discuss what has happened with the parents of the child who did the bullying and work out with them a plan for handling the child's behaviour; and explaining that the child who did the bullying is being helped to adopt more acceptable ways of behaving.
+- we recognise that children who bully may be experiencing bullying themselves, or be subject to abuse or other circumstance causing them to express their anger in negative ways towards others; - we recognise that children who bully are often unable to empathise with others and for this reason we do not insist that they say sorry unless it is clear that they feel genuine remorse for what they have done.
+Empty apologies are just as hurtful to the bullied child as the original behaviour. - we discuss what has happened with the parents of the child who did the bullying and work out with them a plan for handling the child's behaviour; and - We share what has happened with the parents of the child who has been bullied, explaining that the child who did the bullying is being helped to adopt more acceptable ways of behaving.